Why read another syllabus when you can kick-start your school year with a game-changer?

-First, some backstory: this summer, I had the chance to attend the Serious Play Conference at nearby George Mason University and spend a week delving into the transformative power of classroom gamification.
+First, some backstory: last summer, I had the chance to attend the Serious Play Conference at nearby George Mason University and spend a week delving into the transformative power of classroom gamification.
 Yes, it’s easy to dismiss game-based instruction as just the latest in a long line of passing educational fads.
 But don’t laugh: the same game-based approach to classroom instruction is being used by college professors like Dr. Anthony Crider at Elon University, the United States Military, Fortune 500 companies, multinational healthcare providers, and billion-dollar pharmaceutical corporations.

 As teachers, this is nothing new.
 Drawing from educational reform research dating all the way back to 19th century pioneers like John Dewey, Maria Montessori, and the later work of Benjamin Bloom, we know that students learn best from the classes where they feel most actively engaged.
 And so our goal is to help get students really excited about the work that they do in our classrooms in order to inspire deep learning through creativity and choice.
 For classroom educators, this means amplifying student voice, increasing student autonomy, and creating environments where we can foster growth mindset and help our students feel safe taking academic risks in a student centered classroom with projects, presentations, portfolios, and performances.
 It’s self guided.
 Exploratory.
 Maybe even a bit of scaffolding with a spoonful of sugar.
 Because whether its English class, math class, science class, history class, religion, world language, or any of our elective course offerings — we don’t teach content.
 We teach people.

 Go Beyond Reading the Syllabus to Sleepy Teenagers

 So here’s how the onboarding game plays out: